ed-pilots-network/backend/readme.md

 #### Annotation-based Configuration

 In our project, MyBatis configuration is achieved entirely through annotations.
 Mappers are marked with the `@Mapper` annotation, and queries are specified within the interfaces using annotations.
-For more details on the bean configuration, refer to the `io.edpn.edpnbackend.configuration.MyBatisConfiguration` class.
+For more details on the bean configuration, refer to the `configuration.io.edpn.edpnbackend.commoditymessageprocessor.MyBatisConfiguration` class.

 ### Liquibase Configuration